The remote seaside town of Tarrafal de Monte Trigo was the one place that surprised me most in Cape Verde.

 While I didn’t get the chance to do this hike, you can find all the trail info at Wikiloc.
 The trail is point-to-point, but you could try catching a ride back with a local fisherman.

 The beach in Tarrafal bay is a very scenic one, with a long stretch of volcanic black sand under a big gnarly cliff.
-It faces the sunset, so you can expect some magical moments.
+It faces the sunset, so you can expect some magical moments as the sun goes down.

-I watched the sun go down from the black sand beach, as well as from the viewing deck at my guesthouse, while enjoying a few cold Strela beers.
+I watched the sunset from the black sand beach, as well as from the viewing deck at my guesthouse, while enjoying a few cold Strela beers.
+Pure travel bliss.

 How to get there

-To have more flexibility, I decided to rent a car and drive there myself instead.
-Make sure you have a 4-wheel drive in case the cobblestone paved road still isn’t finished.
+For more flexibility, I decided to rent a car and drive there myself.
+Do make sure you have a 4-wheel drive in case the cobblestone paved road still isn’t finished.

 Where to stay

 The most established B&B in town is Mar Tranquilidade.
 It’s the first guesthouse you’ll pass on the way in.
-It has the most ambiance of any accommodation in Tarrafal that I saw, with a pretty shaded garden where there are cosy BBQs every evening.
+It seemed to have the most ambiance of any accommodation in Tarrafal that I saw, with a shaded garden where there are cozy BBQs many evenings.

-I stayed instead at Kaza Ladera, which has some more budget-friendly rooms and a fantastic viewing deck looking out over Tarrafal Bay.
+I stayed instead at Kaza Ladera, which has some budget-friendly rooms and a fantastic viewing deck looking out over Tarrafal Bay.
+I loved watching the sunset from here.

 Vista Tarrafal is another option that other travelers recommended to me.
 I had dinner at its adjacent restaurant, which was very yummy.